nikunjjain02/Face-Detection-using-Deep-Learning-and-Explainable-AI/README.md

 **Project Name:** Advancements in Facial and Ocular Recognition using MTCNN and Interpretable Machine Learning

+## Note:
+Please mail to us for the dataset requirement

 ## Objective:
 This project focuses on enhancing facial and ocular recognition capabilities using the Multi-task Cascaded Convolutional Networks (MTCNN) algorithm.
 Additionally, it incorporates interpretability tools such as Local Interpretable Model-agnostic Explanations (LIME) to provide insights into the decision-making process of the model.